-- Freshman: 0 - 3 credits - Sophomore: minimum of 4 credits to include English, Math, Science, Social Studies - Juniors: minimum of 10 credits and SBA readiness requirements (see pg.
-6) - Seniors: minimum of 18 credits - Seniors need 26 credits to graduate - All students meeting criteria will be reclassified (see pg.
-6) - Students who transfer as seniors to Gadsden Independent School District from a traditional six-period or seven-period day will be required to complete the minimum state requirement of 24 credits.
+- Freshman: 0 4 credits - Sophomore: minimum of 5 credits to include English, Math, Science, Social Studies - Juniors: minimum of 11 credits - Seniors: minimum of 18 credits - Seniors need 26 credits to graduate - All students meeting criteria can be reclassified (see pg.
+6) - Students who transfer as seniors to Gadsden Independent School District from a traditional six period or seven period day will be required to complete the minimum state requirement of 24 credits.